MartinEesmaa/VVCEasy/README.md

 * [Av1ador](https://github.com/porcino/Av1ador) - This program allows to encode VVC while transcoding by preview and comparison from original video, includes other encoders as well. (created by porcino) ([source code](https://github.com/porcino/Av1ador))

-# Without VVCEasy, experimental option for professional coders, other developers, and everyone (hard)
+# Without VVCEasy, experimental option for professional coders, other developers, and everyone (hard, deprecated)

 You need 7-Zip (requires ffmpeg and ffplay), ffmpeg, ffplay, vvenc/vvdec(app).